Request an appointment by clicking here or by calling 704-444-0087

 Another common type of burnout in the literature is caregiver burnout.

-Acccording to the Cleveland Clini, caregiver burnout is: “A state of physical, emotional, and mental exhaustion.
-It may be accompanied by a change in attitude, from positive and caring to negative and unconcerned.
+According to the Cleveland Clinic, caregiver burnout is: “A state of physical, emotional, and mental exhaustion.
+It may be accompanied by a change in attitude from positive and caring to negative and unconcerned.
 Burnout can occur when caregivers don’t get the help they need, or if they try to do more than they are able, physically or financially.

 Parental Burnout